dsi-clinic/the-clinic/slurm.md

 - A CNET id
 - A CS Account.
 Get [one here](https://account-request.cs.uchicago.edu/account/requests) if you don't have one already.
+- (for Step 3 onward) Access to a slurm partition.
+To request, send an email to techstaff@cs.uchicago.edu asking for access to compute nodes on the DSI cluster and cc your mentor (if relevant)
 - A reasonably up to date and functioning computer running on Windows (10/11), Mac (10.13+/High Sierra+), or Linux.
 - An internet connection.
 You'll need internet to use ssh.
 - VS Code